Stretches in bed: You Can Easily Do When Stuck in Bed

 Being stuck in bed can significantly damage your body.
 Human beings weren’t meant to be sedentary.
 Our bodies are made for motion, meant to move around and engage in physical activity.

-Sitting or lying in one position for long periods of time can be detrimental to your health.
+Sitting or lying in one position for long periods can be detrimental to your health.
 Our bodies have evolved to be physical, not sedentary.

 Several people might need to stay in bed for health or personal reasons.
 Some are too sick to get out of bed, while others are recovering from a big surgery and are incapable of moving around a lot.
 There are also elderly folks who simply cannot spend a lot of time on their feet.